Jim-Clack/MiniWebServer/README.md

 - If you want to contact me, I'm at jim.clack@ablestrategies.com
 ## TODO...
 - Test Plugins, as the code has not been exercised for this
+- Need to use remote IP Address to track session if there is no sessionID
+- Persist cookies, but delete them after so many days
 - Need to change HTTPRequest buffer to byte[] to handle binary requests
-- Need to use remote IP Address to track session if there is no sessionID